status-im/status-web/apps/website/docs/status-communities/import-a-community-someone-shares-with-you.md

 | QR code                | Use this option to scan the community QR code someone shares with you.      | Mobile             |
 | Community's public key | Import the key using the Status app to find the community you want to join. | Mobile and desktop |

 Use the community link, QR code or public key to find and import the community you're interested in.
-Status includes the community's public key in the QR code or link, like this: `https://join.status.im/c/zQ3shMtRomXyM5svciMpdK7zDaR12XDeQWbzi4Fb8E6YywDrE`.
+Status includes the community's public key in the QR code or link, like this: `https:///join.status.im/c/zQ3shMtRomXyM5svciMpdK7zDaR12XDeQWbzi4Fb8E6YywDrE`.
 The link contains the community's public key at the end, so you don't have to type it in.

 ## Import a community

-To import the community, ask the person sharing the community to [send you the link or show you the QR code][invite-people-to-a-status-community].
+To import the community, ask the person sharing the community to [send you the link or show you the QR code](./invite-people-to-a-status-community.md).

 === "Mobile"